 Ms. Feeley founded Bella Mente Charter School to offer a Montessori education to all students.
 She believes strongly in education equality and the right for all students to a high quality, free, public education using alternative philosophies of instruction.

-Dr. McQuestion begins her first year at Bella Mente as Assistant Principal and supports the Special Education Program.
+Dr. McQuestion is the Principal and supports the Special Education Program.
 She comes with experience working with children from birth through 12th grade.
-Dr. McQuestion started working at home childcare and then opened her childcare in 1990.
+She started working at home childcare and then opened her childcare in 1990.
 She quickly expanded to a preschool and was chosen as one of only three private preschools to contract with Head Start in a pilot program in North County, San Diego.
 As her own two sons grew up, she decided to continue her education and move to serve in the public schools.
 Dr. McQuestion worked as an Education Specialist for middle school and high school students.
 She taught Biology, Earth Science, and Health at the high school level.
 Also, she worked as a Program Specialist for Special Education and most recently supported a small high school filling the roles as Education Specialist, Program Specialist, and Administration Designee in an inclusion program.
 Dr. McQuestion has also supported teacher candidates at CSUSM as University Supervisor.

 Dr. McQuestion has a degree from CSUSM in Child Development and Special Education.
 She completed her doctorate in Educational Leadership.
 She loves learning and continues to explore her area of research, which is positive teacher-student relationships and positive school culture.

 As a Native Californian, Dr. McQuestion and her husband raised their two sons in North County, San Diego.
 Her family has been blessed with two wonderful daughters-in-law and two adorable grandchildren.
 She enjoys spending time with family, loves all dogs, and spending time flower gardening.

 Dr. McQuestion’s philosophy is, “It takes a village to raise a child.”
 She feels strongly in a team approach between family and school.